douggal/advent-of-code-2015/README.md

 1. Day 1: Not Quite Lisp
 2. Day 2: I Was Told There Would Be No Math
 3. Day 3: Perfectly Spherical Houses in a Vacuum
+4. Day 4: The Ideal Stocking Stuffer
+5. Day 5: Doesn't He Have Intern-Elves For This?
+6. Day 6:

 ### Notes